 Our recent legal aid cases have made me feel more free—and yet also more conflicted; more serene—and yet more emotional; more powerful—and yet also frail.
 Above all, they have made me more appreciative of the trust society has placed in our hands as advocates.
 And I hope it endures.

 Mo Iqbal, Esq. maintains an extensive litigation practice and a separate pharmaceutical/regulatory practice, where he helps initiate clinical trials addressing key public health issues, including opioid addiction and chronic pain.

-This article was originally published in the “Family law” issue of Communiqué, the official publication of the Clark County Bar Association, (August 2020).
-See https://clarkcountybar.org/about/member-benefits/communique-2020/communique-august-2020/.
+This article was originally published in the “Appellate Practice” issue of Communiqué, the official publication of the Clark County Bar Association, (September 2020).
+See https://clarkcountybar.org/about/member-benefits/communique-2020/communique-september-2020/.

 © 2020 Clark County Bar Association (CCBA).
 All rights reserved.
 No reproduction of any portion of this issue is allowed without written permission from the publisher.
 Editorial policy available upon request.